23 Aug Don’t Cry for Me, Audubon

 Thus, you may see some birds that look shabby, especially at the end of summer.
 They may even be difficult to recognize because they’ve lost characteristics commonly used to identify them.

-In any case, continue to wave a warm hello.
+In any case, wave a warm hello.

 And that will always help you feel better.